Prodromos, Mount Athos: Icons

 The skete has, alongside icons of saints celebrated over the course of the year, five large icons, of which three are thought to perform miracles.

 The Icon of Theotokos "Acheiropoieta" (i.e. not made by human hands) (Maica Domnului «Prodromița») is the most well-known of the skete.
 Few icons in the Orthodox world are considered to have been miraculously painted.
-In 1863, after a long search, the skete's founder Nifon asked an old painter in Iaşi, Iordache Nicolau, to paint an icon of the Theotokos, accordingly to Church's canon - by daily reading the Akathist to the Theotokos and fasting (eating only after ceasing work that day).
+In 1863, after a long search, the skete's founder Nifon asked an old painter in Iași, Iordache Nicolau, to paint an icon of the Theotokos, accordingly to Church's canon - by daily reading the Akathist to the Theotokos and fasting (eating only after ceasing work that day).
 After painting the Holy Faces of Jesus and Mary (which, in the Orthodox iconography tradition, are painted last), the painter was not satisfied with the result, as he felt not to manage to paint the images properly.
 Covering the icon with a cloth, Nicolau retreated into prayer for help to finish his work.
 The next day he found the icon finished and beautifully painted.
 The icon is said to work wonders.
 It is covered in silver and placed in the church in front of the left rood screen.
 Its feast day is celebrated on July 12.

 There are also The Icon of Theotokos, the one protecting from fire, The Icon of St. John the Baptist, The Icon of Three Holy Hierarchs, The Icon of the Holy Mountain.

 Library

-The skete's library has over 5000 volumes and about 200 manuscripts of which The History of Athonite Monasteries, written by anchorite monk Irinarh Şişman (1845–1920) a century ago, consisting of 10 volumes, with beautiful ornaments, depicts the history of the Holy Mountain, all its monasteries, and the Romanian establishments in them.
+The skete's library has over 5000 volumes and about 200 manuscripts of which The History of Athonite Monasteries, written by anchorite monk Irinarh Șișman (1845–1920) a century ago, consisting of 10 volumes, with beautiful ornaments, depicts the history of the Holy Mountain, all its monasteries, and the Romanian establishments in them.